teambit/docs/docs/getting-started/introduction.md

 While the modern web makes components its first class citizens, many modern web projects are still being built in a cumbersome monolithic way, as different features and the developers who build them are tightly coupled to each other, slowing down development and making it hard to build together.

-Bit modularizes the development of modern web applications and through components unlocks benefits similar to those of "microservices".
+**Bit modularizes the development of modern web applications**.

-**Imagine** many teams working together on a large web app, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
+With Bit many teams can work together on a large web app, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
 Each team autonomously develops their [scope](https://harmony-docs.bit.dev/docs/scope/overview) of components required to deliver service including UI, backend, modules and anything else, and makes it available for others to consume and use.
 Each component is independently developed, built, and tested in isolation so it can be quickly introduced into new contexts.

 All teams continuously integrate components in build-time and release fast automated updates to each other.
 Through the cloud, collaboration and integration are efficiently scaled to many teams building many web projects together.